-Are you a writer if you are not writing your own book?
+Are you a writer if you are not writing your book?
 And, are you an author if you are not the author of the book you wrote?
-The topic of ghostwriters is the hot potato of the literary world and ignoring it doesn’t make it go away.
-This article aims to clarify what ghostwriting is and isn’t, and give some advice on how to become a ghostwriter yourself.
+The topic of ghostwriters is the hot potato of the literary world, and you might be on the point of becoming part of it.
+This article clarifies what ghostwriting is and gives some advice on how to become a ghostwriter yourself.

-A ghostwriter is somebody who’s hired to write a book, article or another piece of high quality writing.
+A ghostwriter is hired to write a book, article, or another piece of high-quality writing.
 While they are paid for their contribution, more often than not, they are not publicly acknowledged.
-The content is credited under somebody else’s name – if they are lucky enough, they might get listed as “assistant” or “researcher.”
+The content is credited under somebody else’s name.

 Is ghostwriting plagiarism?